 Adding organic matter, like well-rotted manure to the surface of growing beds, encourages organisms that contribute to soil structure and fertility.

-- Instead of disturbing soil, add organic matter to its surface, to encourage the organisms that contribute to soil structure and fertility.
+- Instead of disturbing soil by digging, add organic matter to its surface, to encourage the organisms that contribute to soil structure and fertility.

 - Impoverished and thin soils draw major benefit from thick mulches (10cm-15cm) of well-rotted organic matter.
 This improves moisture retention and reduces weeding.